IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/iotlab-m3_code/README.md

 };
 ```
 ### cmd_handler
-As we can see, we only have one command, that is **start**, which is responsible of starting the application by invoking the *cmd_handler* function, that I report below:
+As we can see, we only have one customized command, that is **start**, which is responsible of starting the application by invoking the *cmd_handler* function, that I report below:

 ```c
 int cmd_handler(int argc, char **argv){